-Back in the summer of 1974, a grocery market in Ohio was the first to try out the scanning of UPC’s (Unique product codes) in their automated checkout system.
-The first product to come down the conveyor belt?
+In the summer of 1974, a supermarket in Ohio made history by trying out the scanning of UPCs (unique product codes) in their automated checkout system.
+What was the first ever product to be scanned and bring about the revolution of grocery shopping?
 A 10-pack of Wrigley’s juicy fruit gum.

 Linear barcodes are made up of 12 digits: